djp3/p2p4java/lib/README.txt

 			httptunnel-1.0.jar

-		FindBugs (To make annotations compile)
-			annotations.jar
-			jsr305.jar

 		luci-utility.jar
-			A collection of utilities from the LUCI lab
+			A collection of utilities from the LUCI lab project

 		Processing
 			These are all jars that are required to run the graphics intensive